You'll Know It When You Feel It

 #YoullKnowItWhenYouFeelIt

-In Australia and across the globe demands are growing for a society in which prisons and policing are no longer the default solution to address social, economic, and political issues in our communities.
-Despite this, systems of surveillance, classification, and control extend far beyond prison walls, parole boards, and courtrooms.
-They are embedded in archives, bureaucratic procedures, and the subsequent documents that record an individual’s lived experience.
-Unveiling the ineptitude of ‘official records’, You’ll Know It When You Feel It is a socially engaged art project that seeks to resist bureaucratic representations of women whose lives intersect with the Prison Industrial Complex.
+Systems of surveillance, classification, and control extend beyond prison walls, parole boards, and courtrooms.
+They are embedded in the bureaucratic procedures, documents, and archives that record an individuals’ lived experiences.
+Unveiling the ineptitude of ‘official records’, You’ll Know It When You Feel It is a socially engaged art project that seeks to resist bureaucratic representations of women whose lives intersect with the prison-industrial complex.

-Presented in partnership with advocacy organisation Sisters Inside Inc., You’ll Know It When You Feel It will be accompanied by a series of community-engaged programs–including performances, panel discussions, artist talks, and creative workshops.
-Led by contemporary Meriam/Munbarra artist and prison abolitionist Boneta-Marie Mabo, the program will provide a platform for criminalised and formerly incarcerated individuals, artists, activists, and scholars to challenge how art can resist the carceral state.
+Presented in partnership with advocacy organisation Sisters Inside, You’ll Know It When You Feel It will be accompanied by a community-engaged public program–including performances, panel discussions, artist talks, and creative workshops.
+Led by contemporary Meriam/Munbarra artist and prison abolitionist Boneta-Marie Mabo, the program will provide a platform for criminalised and formerly incarcerated individuals, artists, activists, and scholars to explore how art can challenge and resist the carceral state.

 Presented as a part of Tropical Ecologies.
 This project is supported by Rachel Verghis, Firecracker, the Queensland Government through Arts Queensland, and the Australian Government through the Australia Council, its arts funding and advisory body.
 Tropical Ecologies is supported by Anonymous and James Xu.